GangaSinghh/MaRS-TASK2-2026/README.md

-# Use Radio Communication to Run a Motor Remotely
+# (1)Use Radio Communication to Run a Motor Remotely
 ### Ganga Singh
 ### EC25B1108
 ## MaRS TASK2 2026